EDITOR’S NOTE: To see info about 2019 Bears Training Camp in Bourbonnais, visit our guide HERE. Training camp kicks off on July 27.

 “Dad, I JUST want to get autographs from Biscuit (Trubisky), Tarik Cohen, Jordan Howard, and Zach Miller.” — Jackson, age 6, headed north on I-57 to Chicago Bears training camp

 Luckily for Champaign-Urbana-area Bears fans, training camp is held just up the road at Olivet Nazarene University in Bourbonnais.
-Camp concludes Aug.
-11, and if you’re planning to head out for some free football fun, here’s what you need to know:
+If you’re planning to head out for some free football fun, here’s what you need to know:

 1. Be sure to explain to your kids that “Bears Camp” doesn’t mean they’re headed off for a day of football drills with the Chicago Bears.
 “Camp” to them is what they’ve been doing all summer.
 They’ll be disappointed when they just end up watching.
 Seriously.
 I know.

 2. Adults and children need a ticket to attend camp.
 Tickets are free and only valid for the day you select.
 They must be obtained online.
 Parking is also free and coolers are permitted within the grounds.

 3. Gates open at 7:30 a.m. each day and close at 11:30 a.m.
 Practice runs from 8:15-10:45 a.m.
 We went on a Monday and arrived around 8:20 and there was ample space to get as close to the action as you can get.
 Be patient; drills run in 5- to 8-minute increments and position groups rotate, so your view will change often if you remain stationary, but you can be as mobile as you’d like.

 4. You’re free to walk-around and follow your favorite players, sit in the bleachers, or if you’re there early enough, stake out a front row seat with your own chairs.
 When you arrive, be sure to ask what field the team portion of practice will be on (there are four fields).
 Note: Your midfield view may get obstructed once the team comes together; there are 90 players total in camp.